All highlights of the season at a glance

 Where: Einsiedeln, Switzerland - St. Gallen, Switzerland

-Broadcasts: The Tour de Suisse airs live on television on Eurosport and is broadcast online here.
+Broadcasts: The Tour de Suisse is broadcast live on Eurosport and online here.

 When: 01.07.2023 - 23.07.2023

 What: The queen of cycling races, the most important date in the calendar of all fans is of course the Tour de France.
-This year will be started in Bilbao in the Spanish Basque Country and directly the first stage is a special challenge with dizzying 3300 meters of altitude.
-This year's route takes the athletes in 21 stages over the Puy de Dome (finally again!), the Col de la Loze and also over peaks like the Grand Colombier.
-Highlights of the Tour will certainly be the first sprints before and after Bayonne, the return of the Puy de Dome as a history-making stage section and the individual time trial from Passy to Combloux.
+This year, the race starts in Bilbao in the Spanish Basque Country and the very first stage is a special challenge with a dizzying 3300 meters of altitude.
+This year's route takes the athletes over the Puy de Dome (finally again!), the Col de la Loze and also over peaks such as the Grand Colombier in 21 stages.
+Highlights of the Tour will certainly be the first sprints before and after Bayonne, the return of the Puy de Dome as a stage section steeped in history and the individual time trial from Passy to Combloux.
 Finally, on June 23, the cycling heroes are traditionally expected on the Champs Elysées in Paris.
 On the same day, the women will also start for the Tour de France Femmes in Clermont-Ferrand.

 Where: Bilbao, Spain - Paris, France

-Broadcasts: The Tour will be on live television; for a complete list of channels, visit the official Tour de France website, where a livestream is also available online.
+Transfers: The Tour will be broadcast live on television, the complete list of channels can be found on the official Tour de France website, where a live stream is also available online.

 When: 05.08.2023 - 13.08.2023

-What: The UCI World Cycling Championships will take place this year in Glasgow, Scotland, combining 13 individual UCI World Championships into one mega event for the first time in the event's history.
-The best of the best from the disciplines road, track, mountain bike, indoor, trials, BMX freestyle, BMX racing, Gran Fondo and paracycling will be crowned - only the cyclocross competition will take place separately.
-The eleven-day event is the biggest in the history of cycling and offers spectators from all over the world non-stop cycling action.
+What: The UCI-World Cycling Championships will take place this year in Glasgow, Scotland, bringing together 13 individual UCI events for the first time in the event's history.
+UCI-World Championships into one mega event.
+The best of the best from the disciplines of road, track, mountain bike, indoor, trials, BMX freestyle, BMX racing, gran fondo and paracycling will be crowned - only the cyclocross competition will take place separately.
+This makes the eleven-day event the biggest in the history of cycling and offers spectators from all over the world non-stop cycling action.

 Where: Glasgow, Scotland

-Broadcasts: You can follow along on TV on Eurosport and online on their website.
+Broadcasts: You can follow the action on TV on Eurosport and online on their website.

 When: 26.08.2023 - 17.09.2023

-What: The Vuelta is the third and final Grand Tour, alongside the Giro d'Italia and the Tour de France.
-For the great cycling veterans it heralds the end of the season, for many young athletes it is the first three-week tour of their career and is used as an entry opportunity as the media exposure is lower than for the other Grands Tours.
-In 2023, it's 21 stages over 3153.8 km from Barcelona to Madrid, starting with a team time trial.
-It's a race for climbers, with a full nine mountain finishes included in the route.
-But a bunch sprint is also likely despite the topographical challenges, so it should be particularly exciting in the middle mountain stage.
+What: The Vuelta is next to the Giro d'Italia and the Tour de France the third and last Grand Tour.
+For the great cycling veterans it heralds the end of the season, for many young athletes it is the first three-week tour of their career and is used as an opportunity to get started, as there is less media coverage than in the other Grands Tours.
+In 2023, the 21 stages will cover 3153.8 km from Barcelona to Madrid, starting with a team time trial.
+It is a race for climbers, with a total of nine mountain finishes on the route.
+However, a bunch sprint is also likely despite the topographical challenges, so it should be particularly exciting in the low mountain stage.

 Where: Barcelona, Spain - Madrid, Spain

-Broadcasts: For a complete list of broadcasting television stations, visit the official website of the Vueltawhere you can also find a live stream.
+Broadcasts: The complete list of TV stations broadcasting the race can be found on the official website of the Vueltawhere you can also find a live stream.

-What:"Il Lombardia" is number five of the most important one-day cycling races.
-Since 2014 it is traditionally started in Como or Bergamo and also the finals take place there.
-Even if the route is a little surprise every year, it is impossible to imagine the Tour of Lombardy without the climb to the small picturesque church of Madonna del Ghisallo .
-As one of the last races of the season, it is also called the race of the falling leaves.
-In 2023 the athletes will start and finish in Como.
+What: "Il Lombardia" is number five of the most important one-day bike races.
+Since 2014, the race has traditionally started in Como or Bergamo and the finals also take place there.
+Even if the route is a little surprise every year, the climb to the picturesque little church of Madonna del Ghisallo is an integral part of the Tour of Lombardy.
+As one of the last races of the season, it is also known as the race of the falling leaves.
+In 2023, the athletes will start and finish in Como.

 Where: Como, Italy

-Broadcasts: You can watch Il Lombardia on television on Eurosport.
-An online livestream has not been announced yet, but we will keep you updated in this blogpost.
+Broadcasts: Il Lombardia can be seen on television on Eurosport.
+An online live stream has not yet been announced, but we will keep you up to date in this blog post.

 We all have long, warm, sunny months ahead of us, in which there are no limits to our cycling fun.
-Whether you spur on the athletes from afar, are there live, maybe even take part in a Jederman race, or take it easy on your favorite tours, the entire buycycle team wishes you lots of fun.
+Whether you spur on the athletes from afar, are there live, maybe even take part in a Jederman race or take it easy on your usual favorite tours, the entire buycycle team wishes you a lot of fun.

 And if it should be at short notice for the new season yet a new bike , we have for sure the perfect used bike for you.
-So feel free to browse through our website and contact our support if you have any questions.
+So feel free to browse through our website and if you have any questions please contact our support.
 Until then we wish you as always: Happy browsing, happy cycling!